 On this page:

-Thyroid cancer is more common in females than males (at a ratio of 3:1), usually after the age of 30, however it can affect any age group.
-According to Cancer research UK (CRUK) there were 3500 new cases of thyroid cancer in the United Kingdom in 2015.
+Thyroid cancer is more common in females than males (at a ratio of 3:1), usually after 30; however, it can affect any age group.
+According to Cancer Research UK (CRUK), there were 3500 new cases of thyroid cancer in the United Kingdom in 2015.

-St George’s University Hospitals NHS Foundation Trust offers a comprehensive diagnostic service including the full range of specialist endoscopic, radiological, and pathology services.
-A combination of the following tests may be used to determine a diagnosis of thyroid cancer during, or following clinic visits:
+St George’s Hospital offers a comprehensive diagnostic service, including a full range of specialist endoscopic, radiological, and pathology services.
+A combination of the following tests may be used to determine a diagnosis of thyroid cancer during or following clinic visits:

 - Ultrasound scan and Fine needle aspiration biopsy (FNAB) of thyroid nodules

 - Magnetic Resonance Imaging (MRI)